Kerbas-ad-astra/SMURFF/README.md

 SMURFF is mainly intended for use with [**Real Solar System**](http://forum.kerbalspaceprogram.com/threads/55145).
 It's why I made it, and that's where the default balance is set.
 Try setting the levers to 0.5 for intermediate solar systems, like 64K or SKY.

 Big rocket fractions (i.e. 1 kg into LEO = 25+ kg of rocket) call for big rockets, so [**SpaceY**](http://forum.kerbalspaceprogram.com/threads/100408) and [**SpaceY Expanded**](http://forum.kerbalspaceprogram.com/threads/133301) (alternatively, [**Behemoth Aerospace Engineering**](http://forum.kerbalspaceprogram.com/threads/124064) or [**Near Future Launch Vehicles**](https://kerbal.curseforge.com/projects/near-future-launch-vehicles)) are recommended to get big rockets without big part counts.
-1.875m rocket parts from [**Home-Grown Rockets**](http://forum.kerbalspaceprogram.com/index.php?/topic/131556-104-5-hgr-community-fixes-home-grown-fixes-for-home-grown-rockets-v12-2016-mar-01/) (maintained by yours truly) and [**MOLE**](http://forum.kerbalspaceprogram.com/index.php?/topic/94352-alpha-11-mark-one-laboratory-extensions-mole-v0503/) are also great for large upper stages and for payloads that are just too big for 1.25m rockets, but where 2.5m is overkill.
+1.875m rocket parts from [**Home-Grown Rockets**](http://forum.kerbalspaceprogram.com/index.php?/topic/131556-104-5-hgr-community-fixes-home-grown-fixes-for-home-grown-rockets-v12-2016-mar-01/) (maintained by yours truly), [**MOLE**](http://forum.kerbalspaceprogram.com/index.php?/topic/94352-alpha-11-mark-one-laboratory-extensions-mole-v0503/), and the [**Making History**](https://kerbalspaceprogram.com/makinghistoryexpansion.php) expansion are also great for large upper stages and for payloads that are just too big for 1.25m rockets, but where 2.5m is overkill.
 (Since thrust increases with the square of scale, and mass with the cube, all else being equal, the jump from 1.25 to 2.5 is proportionally much steeper than the jump from 2.5 to 3.75, so I've found 1.875m parts to be surprisingly handy.)

 Of course, the other way around needing massive launch vehicles is to make smaller probes, so I've also gotten quite a bit of mileage out of [**RLA (Reborn)**](https://forum.kerbalspaceprogram.com/index.php?/topic/175512-14-rla-reborn/) and [**Modular Rocket Systems**](https://forum.kerbalspaceprogram.com/index.php?/topic/83959-1213-modular-rocket-systems-v1131-2016-10-21-stock-alike-parts-pack/).
 (Most of that mileage is from the "Sparkler" engine in MRS.)